mtrestman1/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is used to create complex user interfaces.
+React was created to solve a problem with the abundance of data displayed on Facebook.
+By breaking everything into components, we have reusable code that allows for a much easier time than coding everything out with plain JS.

 - [ ] What does it mean to _think_ in react?

+Thinking in react means to break things down into components.

 - [ ] Describe state.

+State is the data that components hold, and when we want to pass state to another componenet we use props.

 - [ ] Describe props.

+Props is how we pass the data around from State to different components.

 ## Project Set Up